This tutorial guides you to the MapProxy installation process on Unix systems. For Windows refer to Installation on Windows.

 You need to either prefix all commands with mapproxy/bin, set your PATH variable to include the bin directory or activate the virtualenv with:

 This will change the PATH for you and will last for that terminal session.

 MapProxy is written in Python, thus you will need a working Python installation.
-MapProxy works with Python 2.5, 2.6 and 2.7, which should already be installed with most Linux distributions.
-Python 2.5 is not recommended anymore and the support for it will end with MapProxy 1.8.
-Python 3 support is planned for MapProxy 1.8.
+MapProxy works with Python 2.7, 3.3 and 3.4 which should already be installed with most Linux distributions.
+Python 2.6 should still work, but it is no longer officially supported.

 MapProxy has some dependencies, other libraries that are required to run.
 There are different ways to install each dependency.
 Read Dependency details for a list of all required and optional dependencies.